 If there is a weak point within the i30 N’s dynamic package it’s the Theta 2-litre turbocharged engine.
 It’s not slow, far from it, but compared to the engines found in rivals it can be a little flat.
 While it revs cleanly to its redline, it doesn’t have the top-end enthusiasm found in the best VW or Peugeot units, while also lacking the huge mid-range punch of the latest Focus ST.

 The engine’s relative lack of sophistication is partly due to its fairly humble beginnings in American-market mid-sized saloons and SUVs, making this feel like a potent engine put into a small car, rather than one designed specifically for the job.

 Subscribe to evo magazine

-In our own performance testing, we recorded an i30 N Performance at 0-60mph (rather than 62mph) in 6.6sec, and 0-100mph in 14.9sec.
-Those numbers are respectively 0.1 and 0.3sec off a Volkswagen Golf GTI Performance, and 0.6 and 1.1sec off the significantly lighter and similarly powerful Peugeot 308 GTi by Peugeot Sport.
+Performance on paper is strong enough though, breaking the 155mph mark having passed 62mph in 6.1sec.
+Not class leading but on the money with its rivals.
+In our own performance testing, we recorded an i30 N Performance at 0-60mph in 6.6sec, and 0-100mph in 14.9sec.
+Those numbers are respectively 0.1 and 0.3sec off a Volkswagen Golf GTI Performance, and 0.6 and 1.1sec off the significantly lighter and similarly powerful Peugeot 308 GTi by Peugeot Sport